WasiKhann/Data-Analytics-Portfolio/Riyadh Rental Analysis/README.md

 The analysis revealed distinct patterns in weekday occupancy and revenue, highlighting opportunities for targeted interventions.

-*(Optional: If you have a comprehensive screenshot of your entire dashboard, you can place it here to give an overall view.)*
-### District-Wise Performance (Occupancy Trends)

 Analysis of weekday trends by district showed two distinct behaviors.
 Business-centric districts like **Al Olaya** and **Al Sulimaniyah** saw demand drop sharply on Thursday, marking the end of the workweek.
 In contrast, other districts like **Al Falah** and **Al Malqa** observed stable or rising Thursday demand, indicating a shift towards pre-weekend leisure traffic.

 ![Weekday Occupancy Trends by District](images/occupancy_trends_by_district.png)